Santoshoo/Namastereact/README.md

 #Hooks
 Just a normal function

+usestate:\return a array
-usestate:used to create state variable returns an array 1st is local state variable name,
+used to create state variable
+returns an array 1st is local state variable name,
-2nd function
+2nd function update the variable

+#useEffect
+1.callback
+2.dependency array

+#Shimmer Design used :when we fetch some data and rernder in ui its take time to load at mean time use use Shimmer Ui for User expeeience